Society for Music Theory: Overview

 Since its foundation, the society has had a significant impact in many other countries, contributing to the establishment of similar societies in France (1985), Belgium (1989), Italy (1989), the United Kingdom (1991), Croatia (1997), the Netherlands (1999), Germany (2000), South Korea (2005) and Russia (2011).

 The Society for Music Theory offers several annual awards that recognize recent publications of outstanding merit in the field of music theory.
 In 1986, the society began awarding a "Young Scholar" award to scholars under the age of 40 or within 5 years of receipt of their PhD degree, as well as an "Outstanding Publication" award given to distinguished research by a scholar of any age.
 In 1991, after the death of prominent scholar Wallace Berry, who was a founding officer and former president of the SMT (1982-1985), an award was named in his honor to recognize a distinguished book by any scholar, after which the "Outstanding Publication" award was only given for journal articles.
 In 1999, the "Young Scholar" award was re-titled the "Emerging Scholar" award.
 The society also occasionally presents a "Citation of Special Merit" for reference works, translations, edited volumes, or scholarly editions of music scores that are deemed to be of extraordinary value to the discipline.

+As of 2023, the society has over 1200 members, most of whom are based in higher education institutions of North America, though there is "a small percentage of foreign members".